mapkyca/Elgg-Multisite/README.md

 ability to create new networks on demand.
 This will for example let you:

-* Set up your own version of Ning!
+* Set up your own version of Ning or Buddypress
 * In your organisation or institution, easily set up Elgg sites for each department.
 * ... etc...